 Some critics argue Ivy League colleges are overrated and students are better served by developing their talents at less elite institutions.
 Author Malcolm Gladwell suggests students are better served by being at the top of their academic class and choosing institutions such as state flagships.

 Is it difficult to get into an Ivy League college?

-Ivy League Homeschool Admissions Policies
+Homeschool Admissions Policies

 Yale Homeschool Admissions expectations include

-- Recommendations- Three, “perhaps a teacher from a course you took at a local college, someone who has mentored you in a tutorial, the local librarian with whom you’ve discussed books over the years, someone in whose lab you have done research, etc. Letters from an online instructor are acceptable but can be difficult to evaluate.”
-Yale makes it clear they do want applicants to only submit letters written by parents.
+- Recommendations- Two.
+“The Committee requests objective evaluations from educators who have interacted with you – perhaps a teacher from a course you took at a local college, someone who has mentored you in a tutorial, the local librarian with whom you’ve discussed books over the years, someone in whose lab you have done the research, etc. “Yale makes it clear they do not want applicants only to submit letters written by parents.

 - Strength of curriculum – No set number for each subject, but “strength expected in all major disciplines strength in all major disciplines across the high school curriculum.”
 They note that grades from high school or local college courses can be a strong addition.